dan-schel/css-template/README.md

 ## Usage

-Clone this repo as a git submodule in the area with your sass files, e.g. `src/scss/css-template`:
+Clone this repo as a Git submodule in the area with your SASS files, e.g. `src/scss/css-template`:

 ```shell
 $ git submodule add https://github.com/schel-d/css-template.git src/scss/css-template